 This year we went in the evening, so we saw Unbelievable!
 A Magical Experience.
 The magic performance featured magicians who have performed around the world.
 It was a good show, but after an hour we decided to go in search of more food.

 The Fair at the PNE hosts Summer Night Concerts daily.
 This year some of the featured musicians include The Doobie Brothers when I visited, Rick Springfield, Chicago and the B-52s.
 The 2016 lineup included Simple Plan, Olivia Newton-John, Culture Club and Foreigner.
 Although it seems to target older audiences, it’s worthwhile checking the lineup before visiting.
 I noticed this year that they had screens up around the Fair playing the concert, so even if you weren’t in the Amphitheatre you could still sing along.

 I attended a concert in 2014.
 Three Days Grace were performing, and my friend and I thought it would be a total high school throwback, which it was.
 The Amphitheatre is a cool outdoor space too.

 5. The extras

 The Fair at the PNE has so much to offer.
 There’s horse jumping competitions, a barn filled with animals, a Hockey Hall of Fame, plenty of carnival games and psychic readings.
 There’s also a marketplace that is filled with everything you could want to buy from a TV shopping channel.
 Other fun things to do include watching music and short film performances at Festival Park, and Toon City and Toytopia for the families.

-One of the other quintessential things to do in the Fair is buy tickets in a home lottery.
-They have a model of the home on site, which you can walk through.
-This year was the first time I’ve actually ventured inside the house, which was pretty snazzy.
+One of the other quintessential things to do in the Fair is to buy tickets in a home lottery.
+They have a model of the home on-site, which you can walk through.
+This year was the first time I’ve ventured inside the house, which was pretty snazzy.

 Fun at the PNE Fair